Numigi/odoo-sale-addons/crm_assign_by_area/README.rst

 - I press the button

-- If the customer(contact) has no territory, this popup will appear:
+- If the customer (or contact) has no territory, this popup will appear:

 .. image:: static/description/no_territory.png